unKNOWN-G/Projects/Whatsapp_Messenger/README.txt

-	7	25-01-2021		Added a Feature to send to Multiple groups by storing details in an Execel file 8	25-01-2021		Added a Feature of customising audio and text to each group 9	26-01-2021		Made Code Modular and made it made it in a such a way to cutomoze what sould be sent(text,audio,media) 10	29-01-2021		Added a Method to Create New Group.
-Has Some problem in Adding Contacts though
+	7	25-01-2021		Added a Feature to send to Multiple groups by storing details in an Execel file 8	25-01-2021		Added a Feature of customising audio and text to each group 9	26-01-2021		Made Code Modular and made it made it in a such a way to cutomoze what sould be sent(text,audio,media)

 Advancements that can be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯